Smart cities rethink mobility

 Håkan Samuelsson, President and CEO, Volvo Cars

-One approach is to rethink public transport: to create high-capacity systems that use a combination of metro, light rail and bus rapid transit.
+One approach is to rethink public transportation – to create high-capacity systems that use a combination of metro, light rail and bus rapid transit.
 Electric-powered buses and compressed natural gas (CNG) hybrid buses consume 30 percent less fuel with more floor space to accommodate more people.
-Volvo Buses and Siemens have been partnering on delivering electrified bus systems including charging stations in cities worldwide, including Copenhagen, Hamburg and Montreal.
-New York’s mass transit system began a three-year pilot programme in 2018 for 10 all-electric buses to reduce emissions.
+Volvo Buses and Siemens have been partnering on delivering electrified bus systems with charging stations in cities worldwide, including Copenhagen, Hamburg and Montreal.
+New York’s mass transit system began a three-year pilot program in 2018 for 10 all-electric buses to reduce emissions.
 Another 100 CNG buses will replace diesel buses.
-Stockholm’s city transport authority has set a target for 100 percent fossil-free buses by 2025.
+Stockholm’s city transportation authority has set a target of 100 percent fossil-free buses by 2025.

 Biofuels offer the fastest CO2 emissions reductions, and electrification is the most cost-effective.